Not sure exactly where to find what you need? Check out answers to some frequently asked questions below.

 If you’re exempt, complete only lines 1, 2, 3, 4, and 7 and sign the form to validate it.

-Your exemption for 2018 expired February 15, 2019.
+Your exemption for 2021 will expire February 15, 2022.
 See Pub.
 505, Tax Withholding and Estimated Tax, to learn more about whether you qualify for exemption from withholding.

 If you have met both of the above bulleted items and would like to claim Exempt from your Federal withholding, please call us at 801-443-1090.
 Outside of regular business hours, please send an email to email@example.com and we will contact you on the next business day.

 How do I add or change a direct deposit account?

 You can change your direct deposit account online in Employee Tools.
 For security reasons, Employee Tools is the best place to make a change to your direct deposit account.
 If you have any trouble making the change, contact us via Live Chat or call us at 801-443-1090.